Ariana Miyamoto: Miss Universe Japan 2015

-On 12 March 2015, Miyamoto was crowned as Miss Universe Japan 2015 (Miss Japan 2015) at Hotel Chinzanso Tokyo in Bunkyō-ku, while Miss Oita and Miss Chiba were runner - ups.
+On 12 March 2015, Miyamoto was crowned as Miss Universe Japan 2015 (Miss Japan 2015) at Hotel Chinzanso Tokyo in Bunkyō-ku, while Miss Oita and Miss Chiba were runner-ups.
 As Miss Japan 2015, she represented Japan at Miss Universe 2015 and made it to Top 10.

 Miss Universe 2015

 As Miss Japan 2015, Miyamoto competed at the Miss Universe 2015 pageant where she made it to the Top 10.
-Before Miyamoto's placement, Japan placed in the top 15 last in 2008 with Hiroko Mima.
+Before Miyamoto's placement, Japan last placed in the top 15 seven years prior in 2008 with Hiroko Mima.

 Personal life

-On December 1, 2017, Miyamoto registered her marriage to a man from Hong Kong and later announced her first pregnancy.
-On December 26, 2020, she posted a video on YouTube indicating she was nine months along in her second pregnancy.
-On April 29, 2021, she posted an update on the birth of her second child on YouTube, saying the child was her second son.
+On 1 December 2017, Miyamoto married her husband, who is from Hong Kong, and later announced her first pregnancy.
+On 26 December 2020, she posted a video on YouTube indicating she was nine months pregnant with her second child.
+On 29 April 2021, she posted an update on the birth of her second child on YouTube, saying she had given birth to her second son.
+The couple divorced in 2022.

-In August 2017, Miyamoto was appointed honorary ambassador of tourism for the city of Sasebo in Nagasaki Prefecture, her hometown and the city that hosts the US Naval base her father was stationed in.
+In August 2017, Miyamoto was appointed the honorary ambassador of tourism for the city of Sasebo in Nagasaki Prefecture, her hometown, and the city that hosts the US Naval base her father was stationed in.